 Hi everyone!
 We have the right to write and speak as we desire.
 This is a rant, have fun reading it!

 I know.
 I have a lot of opinions and you may not like what you hear.
 I have a lot of creativity stirring up inside of me that you might find offensive.
 But you know what?
 I don’t care.

 We still can’t define it.
 The artist’s curse.
 For example, look at the letters and sentences in this post, as if they were abstract soldiers from a symbolic world, marching along together or apart, in infinite permutations and/or combinations.
 They are terms and teams of ideas, but together, they have not yet been defined.
 Destinations are cut short, not by the words, but by the soldiers themselves.
 They have become controllers and they control everything, not just the outcome of the battle, but of the very meaning of what they are battling for.
 So, how many controllers do we need?
 And again, who is the controller on this team?
 Why is there a need for control?
 What?
 Why would the impact be the action?
 Would the sentences be marching?
 Heading towards…?
 Now do you see what I mean?

 A slice of my day looks like this…

 …just a slice…

 Hi everyone!
 The lessons we learn make us responsible for our own success.
 Apply this bit towards your own positive journey!
 Some examples of ‘success journeys’ are: running a social media campaign, adopting digital minimalism or losing weight.

 Our environment is filled with endless possibilities.
 It presents us with moments to launch investigations of choice.
 This power to choose is success and by pursuing it, we become enthusiasts, gatherers of insight and ambassadors for change.

 The journeys we choose can nurture the soul.
-It can change who we are, deep down to our core.
-It can also provide a broad spectrum of individuals with the inspiration to make life-changing decisions, and it can allow us to reap more frequent and practical rewards.
+They can change who we are, deep down to our core.
+They can also provide a broad spectrum of individuals with the inspiration to make life-changing decisions, and they can allow us to reap more frequent and practical rewards.